-3. Principles of the voting policy at shareholders' meetings 40 4.
-Optimal execution of trading decisions 40 APPEN idix 43 1.
-Environmental and/or social characteristics 43 2.
-Fund regulations 55 3.
-Conflict of interest policy 61 4.
-Engagement policy including principles of the exercising of voting rights 70 5.
+3. Principles of the voting policy at shareholders' meetings 41 4.
+Optimal execution of trading decisions 41 APPEI NDIX 44 1.
+Environmental and/or social characteristics 2.
+Fund regulations 56 3.
+Conflict of interest policy 62 4.
+Engagement policy including principles of the exercising of voting rights 71 5.
 Supervisory board 77 6.
 Other main positions of the members of the board of directors and supervisory board 77 7.
 Distributing agents 79 8.
 List of sub-depositaries 80 9.
-Investment funds managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (as of 1/11/2024) 81 ADDE NDUM Overvi ew of key changes to this prospectus 83 ADDIT IONAL INFORMATION FOR INVESTORS IN THE FEDERAL REPUBLIC OF GERMANY 84 ADDIT IONAL INFORMATION FOR INVESTORS IN ITALY 85 ADDE NDUM TO THE PROSPECTUS FOR INVESTORS IN HUNGARY 86 APPEN IDIX TO THE PROSPECTUS FOR INVESTORS IN THE REPUBLIC OF SLOVENIA 87
+Investment funds managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (as of 1/11/2024) 81 ADDE NDUM Overv riew of key changes to this prospectus 83 ndix addi' tional information for investors in the federal republic of Germany 84 ADDI tional information for investors in italy 85 ADDE NDUM TO THE PROSPECTUS FOR INVESTORS IN THE CZECH REPUBLIC 86 ADDE NDUM TO THE PROSPECTUS FOR INVESTORS IN HUNGARY 87 APPEI NDIX TO THE PROSPECTUS FOR INVESTORS IN THE REPUBLIC OF SLOVENIA 88

+PART I

-PART I MANAGEMENT COMPANY
+MANAGEMENT COMPANY